 Providing easy access via foot, bicycle, transit and/or motor vehicles is essential for the successful implementation of the land use and transportation vision for the URP plan area.

-As proposed, the transportation network, shown on Map 18 (Future Street Classification Map), will provide improved connectivity throughout the plan area.
+As proposed, the transportation network, shown on Map 18 (Future Street proved connectivity throughout the plan area.
 Table 4 below shows proposed street classifications for streets within the entire plan area.